Memorial Park Nature Loop: Urban Forest Adventure

 Shade & Comfort

-Most of the route is shaded by mature oak trees.
+Most of the route is shaded by mature trees.
 Bring water and comfortable walking shoes.

 Food & Restrooms

 Multiple cafés and restaurants along the route.
-Public restrooms available at Heights Mercantile.
+Public restrooms available at major stops.

 Optional Add-ons